alexcasalboni/aws-lambda-power-tuning/README-SAR.md

 * **cost**: the corresponding average cost (per invocation)
 * **duration**: the corresponding average duration (per invocation)

+## Error handling

+If something goes wrong during the initialization or execution states, the `CleanUpOnError` step will be executed.
+All versions and alises will be deleted as expected (the same happens in the `Cleaner` step).

+### How do I know which executor failed and why?

+You can inspect the "Execution event history" and look for the corresponding `TaskStateAborted` event type.

+Additionally, you can inspect the `CleanUpOnError` state input.
+Here you will find the stack trace of the error.

 ## State Machine Internals